micropython/micropython/docs/library/pyb.rst

    after 2^30 milliseconds (about 12.4 days) this will start to return negative numbers.

+   Note that if :meth:`pyb.stop()` is issued the hardware counter supporting this function will pause for the duration of the "sleeping" state.
+This will affect the outcome of :meth:`pyb.elapsed_millis()`.

 .. function:: micros()

    Returns the number of microseconds since the board was last reset.